 Back pain – especially lower back pain or backache – is very common.
-In most cases, the pain will improve within a few weeks but, for people with chronic back pain, it can continue for months, or even years.
+In most cases, the pain will improve within a few weeks but, for people with chronic (ongoing) back pain, it can continue for months, or even years.

 At Benenden Hospital, our back-pain specialists understand how debilitating back pain can be.
 Our private back pain treatments, carried out by our experienced Consultant Orthopaedic Surgeons and Physiotherapists, can help improve your mobility and get you back to doing the things you love.

-Our back pain and backache treatments
+Back pain and backache treatments at Benenden Hospital

 If you're recovering from injury or illness and need private physiotherapy treatment, our experienced and compassionate team of physios can help with your recovery, supporting you in maintaining your independence.